psthomas/election-vis/README.md

 ## Calculations

-**Voter Power Index**:  This index is an estimate of the value of additional voters in each state based on [given] [that the election turned out the way that it did] the candidate margin of victory [in each state].
-Groups like [538](link) predict how likely a state is to switch between the candidates in order to calculate the VPI, but this takes a simpler approach as outlined at [DailyKos](http://www.dailykos.com/story/2016/12/19/1612252/-Voter-Power-Index-Just-How-Much-Does-the-Electoral-College-Distort-the-Value-of-Your-Vote).
+**Voter Power Index**:  This index is an estimate of the value of additional voters in each state based on the candidate margin of victory.
+Groups like [538](https://fivethirtyeight.com/features/a-users-guide-to-fivethirtyeights-2016-general-election-forecast/) predict how likely a state is to switch between the candidates in order to calculate the VPI, but I take the simpler approach as outlined at [DailyKos](http://www.dailykos.com/story/2016/12/19/1612252/-Voter-Power-Index-Just-How-Much-Does-the-Electoral-College-Distort-the-Value-of-Your-Vote).
 This equation calculates the VPI and apportions it to each county based on the fraction of the state's votes:

 * `VPI = (county_number/state_number) * (state_electoral_votes/(Math.abs(num_state_dem-num_state_rep)))`